jrhankins883/keanu_whoa_vs_boxoffice/README.md

 ## Histogram - Distribution of "Whoas" Across Keanu Reeves Movies
 ![image](https://github.com/user-attachments/assets/a537e2fb-b637-405e-8817-25530989cd54)

-I added this graph to give an idea of how often Reeves says "whoa" at all.
-Turns out, it's not as often as I thought it would be.
+I added this graph to give an idea of how often Reeves says "whoa" at all and it turns out that he doesn't say it as often as expected.
 He says "whoa" less than 5 times in most of the movies where he says the signature word.
 Ultimately, my conclusion to this little experiment is that a lot of "whoas" have made for some great memes over the years but most of his success seems to stem from movies where he loses the stoner vibe (basically the *Bill and Ted* movies) and plays a hero.
 Although, I'd argue that Bill and Ted are heroes in their own right!

 Maybe home video sales for the *Bill and Ted* movies were high and that's how "whoa" became a part of our pop culture?
-We can't argue the influence that Reeves has had on moviegoers since the early 90's but I think audiencds enjoy watching him play a hero (or love interest) more than watching him play a stoner who says "whoa" a lot.
+We can't argue the influence that Reeves has had on moviegoers since the early 90's but I think audiences enjoy watching him play a hero (or love interest) more than watching him play a stoner who says "whoa" a lot.
 Clearly, based on these graphs, Reeves has left his mark on the world in more ways than one.

 # Code: You Data Analysis Final Project Requirements:
 1: Loading Data - Loaded a CSV files: